klajmonm/ionic-liquids/README.md

 ## Supporting data for our studies regarding ionic liquids:

 - Optimal gas-phase structures of six IL-pairs and five individual IL-formin ions obtained using MD simulated annealing technique and further refinement at the DFT/BP86/pVTZ-D3 level.
-Closer details are given in https://doi.org/10.1021/acs.jpcb.2c00685.
+Closer details are given in [Jiřiště & Klajmon, Predicting the Thermodynamics of Ionic Liquids: What to Expect from PC-SAFT and COSMO-RS? *J. Phys.
+Chem.
+B* **2022**, *126*, 3717-3736]([url](https://doi.org/10.1021/acs.jpcb.2c00685)).